Jan Cameron: Companies

 Cameron was the sole shareholder of Retail Adventures, when it was placed into receivership in 2012 with debts to unsecured creditors of $165 million.
 In early 2013 she successfully bid to buy the company out of receivership for $58.9 million.

 Bentham IMF litigation funders gave notice in March 2013 of a possible class action lawsuit and is seeking a public examination of whether the company traded insolvent prior to receivership.
 Bentham IMF also raised questions about "director related payments" shortly before the company went into administration and the status of secured debts owed by Retail Adventures to entities related to Cameron.
 Their case and following appeal was dismissed.
 On 3 July 2014, it was reported mediation between her and liquidators of Retail Adventures, Deloitte, had broken down and the firm would be pursuing a public examination of the conditions surrounding the collapse of Retail Adventures, including alleged insolvent trading.

 She also owns stakes in several other major retail companies; she owns 9% of Pumpkin Patch, 58% of Macpac, and 19% of the Postie Plus Group.
 In 2008 she purchased the Arbuckles manchester chain off struggling Postie Plus for an undisclosed sum in June 2008, later liquidating the business in August that year so she could use the locations to open her Dog's Breakfast furniture company.
 Dog's Breakfast was shut down in 2010, with some stores converted to NOOD (New Objects of Desire), also a furniture retail company owned by Cameron, some to Chickenfeed stores—which itself later shut down—and some not replaced.

-It was reported in June 2014 Jan Cameron was the major backer of baby-food company Bellamy's Organic, which will begin its IPO on the ASX in July, estimated to be worth $100 million.
+It was reported in June 2014 Jan Cameron was the major backer of baby-food company Bellamy's Organic, which will begin its IPO on the Australian Securities Exchange (ASX) in July, estimated to be worth $100 million.
+In December 2023, she was convicted for failing to disclose the purchase of shares in Bellamy's in 2014, and for submitting a misleading shareholder notice to the ASX in 2017.
+She pleaded not guilty to the charges in 2020.
+She was found guilty in December 2023, and will be sentenced in 2024.

-In 2016 Cameron placed a $280 million bid for Australia's oldest and largest dairy, Van Diemen's Land Company dairy.
-Federal Treasurer Scott Morrison, citing "national interest", instead sold the dairy to Moon Lake Investments, a Chinese company.
+In 2016, Cameron was involved in an unsuccessful bid for Australia's oldest and largest dairy, Van Diemen's Land Company dairy.
+Federal Treasurer Scott Morrison, citing national interest, permitted its sale to Moon Lake Investments, a Chinese company, for A$ 280 million.
 Another failed bidder for the dairy, TasFoods, was awarded $1.25 million in damages from Van Diemen's Land Company for breach of contract in regards to the sale.
 Cameron later stated that Morrison had "betrayed the future of Australians" as the sale was the latest during a public debate over foreign ownership of Australia's most fertile land.

+In April 2023, Tribe Noteholders, a group of convertible noteholders which included Cameron, took ownership of craft beer company Tribe Brewing, which went in administration in February that year.